orblivion/desert-atlas/README.md

 Possibly edited, original from https://github.com/Leaflet/Leaflet/blob/main/src/images/marker.svg

 # Software Licenses

+The original code in this repo: MIT

+## Dependencies

 These things aren't vendored in this repo, but they will be bundled in the resulting app, so I am noting the licenses here.